-It takes two to dance the Argentine Tango, and as researchers at Florida State University are learnings, that’s all it takes to change a life.
+It takes two to dance the Argentine Tango, and as researchers at Florida State University are learning that’s all it takes to change a life.

 University researchers are proving the tango may have benefits well beyond the dance floor.
 They’re finding it can help those living with balance disorders, like Parkinson’s Disease, reducing their risk of falling and improving their quality of life.